Xilinx/Ultra96_Linaro_Contest/README.md

 At Linaro Connect you were also exposed to an environment called SDSOC, where you could write c-code and SDSOC would enable the c-code to be executed in the FPGA gates.
 To learn more about that flow, read through the SDSoC Environment Platform Development Guide. https://www.xilinx.com/support/documentation/sw_manuals/xilinx2017_4/ug1146-sdsoc-platform-development.pdf .
 SDSoC is useful and powerful and worth understanding, but unfortunately is not available for you to use for the design contest.

+# Additional Files
+These files allow you to rebuild the hardware design in the in Xilinx Vivado tools.

+  zcu100_96b_sensors_18_1.tcl

+  zcu100_96b_sensors_18_1.xdc

 # Conclusion
 So good luck, have fun, and we look forward to seeing your finished project!